dannystey/dev-fe-onboarding/src/fundamentals-1.md

 # Fundamentals I: HTML Semantics, Layout and Styling

+> Should be seperated in diffrent Challenges.
+Otherwise it could be overwhelming

 Level: *Busy Blackbird*

 You have already learned about our Manifesto, Biotope and have an overview of the first steps of this Roadmap.